prestodb/presto/presto-native-execution/README.md

     tidy-check              Check clang-tidy issues in the current branch help                    Show the help messages
 ```

+## Build using Dockerfile
+Information on how to build a dependency and runtime image of Prestissimo [can be found here](scripts/dockerfiles/README.md).

 ## Development
 ### Setup Presto with [IntelliJ IDEA](https://www.jetbrains.com/idea/) and Prestissimo with [CLion](https://www.jetbrains.com/clion/)